-Holding fiat, I can be pretty sure what I’m holding today, but instinctively we all know that it’s better not to hold it long term.
+Holding cash, in traditional currencies, or fiat, I can be pretty sure what I’m holding today, but instinctively we all know that it’s better not to hold it long term.
 Either spend it or, if you can afford to, invest it.
 Definitely don’t stuff it under your mattress.
 There it’ll only grow mould.

 If you want your money to grow in value, you must invest it.
 Because with fiat I don’t know what I’m holding in ten, twenty or thirty years from now.
 At least if I buy a house, I can be pretty sure that I can still live in it ten years from now.
-However, as a form of investment, even that is somewhat uncertain.
+However, as an investment, even that isn’t entirely certain.

-Bitcoin is different because there is more certainty than there is with anything else.
-That being said, there are off course no guarantees.
+Bitcoin is different because there’s more certainty than with anything else.
+There are no guarantees.
 Life itself is uncertain.
 But what the creator(s) of Bitcoin did was to to take as much uncertainty out of the monetary equation as possible.